NguyenManhDung27/BAV_classroom_monitoring_CV/README.md

 ### Contents and structure

 The repository contains the dataset split into common machine learning partitions and supporting annotation files.
-At the top level you will find:
+At the `Dataset for Detection/` you will find:

 - `train/` — training images and its COCO-format annotation file `_annotations.coco.json`.
 - `valid/` — validation images and its COCO-format annotation file `_annotations.coco.json`.